Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 ---

 ## 5. Investigation & Root Cause Analysis
-Initial investigation involved reviewing system logs and transaction records.
+Investigation followed a structured elimination process to isolate the failure point along the message path, rather than assuming a cause.
+Message generation — confirmed the purchase order messages were being created correctly in the source system, ruling out an upstream data or generation error.
+Outbound transmission — checked that messages were leaving the source system and reaching the middleware/integration layer, to distinguish an internal failure from a transmission/connectivity issue.
+Connectivity and certificates — verified the connection and certificate validity to the vendor endpoint, ruling out an expired certificate or network failure as the cause.
+Acknowledgements — identified missing functional acknowledgements, confirming messages were not being successfully processed at the destination rather than simply lost in transit.

-The root cause was identified as an internal configuration issue affecting message processing and validation, which resulted in failed transactions.
+Configuration and validation — traced the failure to an internal configuration issue affecting message processing and validation, which caused transactions to fail validation and not complete.

 ---